RichardGarza/bloccit/README.md

-Welcome to Bloccit.
+Welcome to Skeleton.

-This is a clone of the popular website, Reddit.
+This is a skeleton of a full stack node app.

-It's written using JavaScript, Node.js, Express.js, PostgreSQL, and Sequelize.
+It's written using JavaScript, Node.js, Express.js, Passport.js, PostgreSQL, and Sequelize.

-It's deployed using Heroku.
+All testing is done with Jasmine.

+Password hashing uses bcrypt.

 Enjoy!